Eskimo archery

-Traditional Eskimo hunters lack the more elastic timbers used to make bows in temperate and tropical parts of the world.
+Traditional Inuit hunters lack the more elastic timbers used to make bows in temperate and tropical parts of the world.
 Using sinew cords for the back of the bow, and spruce timber or antler for the belly, however, they build very effective weapons.
 When hunting polar bears, the bows used are powerful enough, if they do not hit bone, to penetrate completely through the body of the bear.

 Cable-backed bows

 Spruce wood is nearly inelastic in compression, but usually the best available material for the belly of the bow.
 Driftwood, antler from caribou, or musk ox horn, have also been used.
 First, the stave is shaped by stone or iron tools, often to a broad shape up to some 5cm wide to help the material to withstand compression.
 If made from antler or bone, which are stiff and brittle, the stave might be made of several pieces to allow it to bend.
 The stave could be straight, reflexed, or deflexed.

 The back of the bow is then made of caribou sinews twisted into cables, and attached to the bowstave and to each other by knotting.
 (In more temperate climates, animal glue has been used to attach sinew to the backs of bows, but this is not practical for use in the Arctic because animal glue gels almost instantly in freezing air.
 Additionally, Arctic material culture traditionally often lacked both the fuel supplies and the vessels that are needed for prolonged boiling to make animal glue.)
 Knotted cables can also be raised from the back of the bowstave by spacers, making the bow lighter and more efficient.

 The mechanical properties of sinew-backed bows change with changes in humidity, so the bows need frequent adjustment by the archer.
 The adjustment of tension is done by twisting the backing cables, using short rods of ivory, wood, or bone inserted through the cables.

-Varieties of cable-backed bow have been made by non-Eskimo cultures.
+Varieties of cable-backed bow have been made by non-Inuit cultures.
 Tlingit and Haida people have also made such bows.
 A distinct variant of cable-backed bow is the Penobscot bow or Wabenaki bow, invented by Frank Loring (Chief Big Thunder) about 1900.
 It consists of a small bow attached by cables on the back of a larger main bow.